cfech/spring-security/README.md

 ## 113 Running Spring App with Github OAuth2 ##

-- if configured correctly you should be redirected to github login page, be able to login, grant your app access to your github account and be redirected
+- If configured correcttly you should be redirected to the github login page and see you are logging in at teh request of the `Client` , you provide you credentails and then verify you want to give the `Client` access to your informtaion.
+Github will then redirect you back to the `Client` and provide and access key. if configured correctly you should be redirected to github login page, be able to login, grant your app access to your github account and be redirected
 - good for small apps but, limits your control and does not allow for creation of roles/scopes/users etc...

 # Section 13 Implementing OAuth2 with Keycloak #